 Wipe those windows

 Unless you keep your car in a garage, you’ll probably be resigned to scraping ice off your windscreen every morning.
 Make sure you allow 5 to 10 minutes to scrape your windows, clearing the whole area rather than just a little patch to peer out of.
-Keep de-icer and a scraper in your car, just in case you get caught out anywhere, and consider getting a frost protector to help make the job a little quicker!
+Keep de-icer and a scraper in your car, just in case you get caught out anywhere.
+This two in one ice scraper and squeegee is ideal for dealing with snow, ice and condensation.
+You should consider getting a frost protector to help make the job a little quicker!

 Top tip: Use air conditioning for faster demisting and to reduce condensation.